-Happily, most dogs have no problems or minor temporary side effects with the canine Lyme disease vaccination.
-However, it is normal for any vaccine to cause minor side effects in a few patients.
-For the canine Lyme disease vaccine the side effects divide into short term and long term issues.
+Happily, most canine Lyme vaccine side effects are usually minor and temporary, and it is normal for any vaccine to cause minor side effects in a few patients.
+The side effects divide into short term and long term issues.
 However, it's important to note, any vaccine passed by APHIS has been through extensive clinical trials and proven safe when used according to the manufacturer's instructions.

 From soreness at the site of injection to anaphylactic reactions, all vaccines have the potential for sudden onset or short term side effects.
 The Lyme disease vaccine is no different.